neuralmagic/deepsparse/README.md

 ### Hardware Support

 The DeepSparse Engine is validated to work on x86 Intel and AMD CPUs running Linux operating systems.
+Mac and Windows require running Linux in a Docker or virtual machine.

 It is highly recommended to run on a CPU with AVX-512 instructions available for optimal algorithms to be enabled.